KajalDP7/Youtube-Streamers-Analysis/README.md

 # Youtube Streamers Analysis
 This project includes analysis of given youtuber streamers data.
-I hava performed various tasks like data exploration, Trend analysis, Audience Study, Performance Metrics, Content Categories and also recommendation for content.
+I have performed various tasks like data exploration, Trend analysis, Audience Study, Performance Metrics, Content Categories and also recommendation for content.